tryswift/Snorlax/Documentation/en-US/README.md

 ## Contributing

-Feel free to submit pull requests that translates or adds new documentation for specific parts of creating libraries.
+Feel free to submit pull requests that translates or adds new documentation about creating libraries.